tkmmark/compas-RV2/docsource/examples/04_MLK.rst

     :figclass: figure
     :class: figure-img img-fluid

+show: pattern from constrained triangulation, guide curves, and pattern zones (if there's time)

+doesn't exactly have to be MLK, but something like `this <https://vimeo.com/116955381>`_

 1. Create pattern > From triangulation (irregular, trimmed-edge like boundary curves with one ore more holes, with one or more guide curves)

 * showcase triangulation options